TechSquareInc/intern-playbook/docs/source/cluster/hpc-beginners.md

 ## Inside the Hardware

 To understand performance, it helps to know what's happening under the hood.
-Performance depends on several hardware layers that contribute to a systems computational efficiency.
+Performance depends on several hardware layers that contribute to a system's computational efficiency.
-- CPU Architecture: how many cores and threads does each processor have?
+- CPU Architecture: How many cores and threads does each processor have?
-- Cache/Memory Hierarchy: how quickly can data be accessed?
+- Cache and Memory Hierarchy: How quickly can data be accessed or reused?
-- Interconnects: how fast is the communication speed between nodes?
+- Interconnects: How fast is the communication speed between nodes?
-- Parallel File Systems: is there shared storage that can handle many users reading and writing data at once?
+- Parallel File Systems: Is there shared storage capable of handling many users reading and writing data simultaneously?

 ## Job Schedulers